Arthur Hugh Clough: Life

-In the summer of 1848, Clough wrote his long poem The Bothie of Tober-na-Vuolich, a farewell to the academic life, following it up with poems from his time as student and tutor, in the shared publication Ambarvalia.
+In the summer of 1848, Clough wrote his long poem The Bothie of Toper-na-fuosich, a farewell to the academic life, following it up with poems from his time as student and tutor, in the shared publication Ambarvalia.
 In 1849, he witnessed another revolution, the siege of the Roman Republic, which inspired another long poem, Amours de Voyage (reprinted by Persephone Books in 2009).
 Easter Day, written in Naples, was a passionate denial of the Resurrection and the forerunner of the unfinished poem Dipsychus.

 Since 1846, Clough had been financially responsible for his mother and sister (following the death of his father and younger brother and the marriage of his elder brother).
 In the autumn of 1849, to provide for them, he became principal of University Hall, a hostel for Unitarian students at University College, London, but found its ideology as oppressive as that which he had left behind in Oxford.
 He soon found that he disliked London, in spite of the friendship of Thomas Carlyle and his wife Jane Welsh Carlyle.

 A prospect of a post in Sydney led him to engage himself to Blanche Mary Shore Smith, daughter of Samuel Smith, of Combe Hurst, Surrey and Mary Shore (sister to William Nightingale) but when that failed to materialize, he travelled in 1852 to Cambridge, Massachusetts, encouraged by Ralph Waldo Emerson.
 There he remained for several months, lecturing and editing Plutarch for the booksellers, until in 1853 the offer of an examinership in the Education Office brought him to London once more.
 He married Miss Shore Smith and pursued a steady official career, diversified only by an appointment in 1856 as secretary to a commission sent to study foreign military education.
 He devoted enormous energy to working as an unpaid secretarial assistant to his wife's cousin Florence Nightingale.
 He wrote virtually no poetry for six years.

 In 1860, his health began to fail.
 He visited first Great Malvern and Freshwater, Isle of Wight.
 From April 1861, he travelled strenuously in Greece, Turkey and France, where he met up with the Tennyson family.
 Despite his fragile health, this Continental tour renewed a state of euphoria like that of 1848–49, and he quickly wrote the elements of his last long poem, Mari Magno.
 His wife joined him on a voyage from Switzerland to Italy, where he contracted malaria.

 He died in Florence on 13 November 1861.
 He is buried in the English Cemetery there, in a tomb that his wife and sister had Susan Horner design from Jean-François Champollion's book on Egyptian hieroglyphs.
 Matthew Arnold wrote the elegy of Thyrsis to his memory.

 Clough and his wife had three children: Arthur, Florence, and Blanche Athena.
 The youngest child, Blanche Athena Clough (1861–1960), devoted her life to Newnham College, Cambridge, where her aunt (his sister Anne) was principal.